• yoga

 Consistency Matters

 “Drip, drip, drip, the bucket fills.”
 This is another gem from Cyndi Lee, meaning that meditation is a lesson in patience.
 Keep sitting and practicing; it will add up over time.
 Meditation helps produce dopamine and serotonin, which help you feel good.
 Every day your capacity to hold that good feeling grows.
-Things that would’ve normally triggered you won’t anymore over time.
+Over time, things that would’ve normally triggered you won’t anymore.
 Meditation helps to heal old trauma.
 It helps you be more patient, more kind, more resilient.
 Your baseline of contentedness gets higher, and you want to keep feeling that way so you keep doing it.
 If you stop, you can tell the difference.
 But just remember: it doesn’t happen overnight, and you have to do it every day to see results.
 Drip, drip, drip.

 You’re Doing It Right